nicholasjhs/hughsambros/content/blog/akc#0-yup-im-fucked.md

 Since I am in a time sensitive situation and don't have the luxury to mindlessly browse the internet/magazines for inspiration, I will need to develop a plan on what I want to put on my vision board.
 Being an inherently logical person, I will start by approaching the problem (developing a plan for my vision board) in a logical way, and go from there.

-- Insert Picture -
+-Insert Picture-

 You don't clearly see it in the picture above, but the cork board is 18"x24", which means I can easily divide the board either into 6 or 9 squares.
 Logical me is happy since this means that I just need to find 6 or 9 topics/areas that are important to me and use that as a starting point for my vision board.

 Here are some areas/topics that I initially thought about:

-* Short-Term goals (ex: 2018-2019)
++ Short-Term goals (ex: 2018-2019)

-* Long-Term goals (ex: before I die)
++ Long-Term goals (ex: before I die)

-* Life values
++ Life values

-* Career
++ Career

-* What I want to do
++ What I want to do

-* Relationships
++ Relationships

-* Finances
++ Finances

-* Home
++ Home

-* Personal Growth
++ Personal Growth

-* Health
++ Health

-* Travel
++ Travel

-I would be able to insert short-term and long-term goals for every area, which means I would have 8 topics left.
+I would be able to insert short+term and long+term goals for every area, which means I would have 8 topics left.
 Not exactly ideal, since I wanted either 6 or 9, but we'll start with this and if I don't like it, then I'll either merge topics together or add a new one.
-Now what I would want to do is to separate each topic into short-term and long-term goals.
+Now what I would want to do is to separate each topic into short+term and long+term goals.

 The updated version of the list above now looks like this:

-* Life values
++ Life values

-    * Authenticity
+    + Authenticity

-    * Kaizen
+    + Kaizen

-    * Humble
+    + Humble

-* Career
++ Career

-    * Short-Term
+    + Short-Term

-        * Have a thousand views on Hughsambros blog
+        + Have a thousand views on hughsambros blog

-        * Have sponsors for HughSamBros challenges
+        + Have sponsors for HughSamBros challenges

-        * Learn more about marketing and sales
+        + Learn more about marketing and sales

-        * Become a better consultant
+        + Become a better consultant

-    * Long-Term
+    + Long-Term

-        * Open a coffee/tea shop
+        + Open a coffee/tea shop

-        * Create a company with NHS
+        + Create a company with NHS

-        * Good work environment, with lots of light and surrounded by motivated people
+        + Good work environment, with lots of light and surrounded by motivated people

-* Relationships
++ Relationships

-    * Meet new, interesting and motivated people
+    + Meet new, interesting and motivated people

-    * Maintain good relationships with family, close friends, friends, colleagues
+    + Maintain good relationships with family, close friends, friends, colleagues

-    * (Re)find love??
+    + (Re)find love??

-* Finances
++ Finances

-    * Short-Term
+    + Short-Term

-        * Buy an apartment with MGM
+        + Buy an apartment with MGM

-        * Spend less money on useless things
+        + Spend less money on useless things

-        * Save more money
+        + Save more money

-        * Look into Cryptocurrency
+        + Look into Cryptocurrency

-    * Long-Term
+    + Long-Term

-        * Investments are good
+        + Investments are good

-        * Have multiple revenue streams
+        + Have multiple revenue streams

-* Personal Growth
++ Personal Growth

-    * Short-Term
+    + Short-Term

-        * Meditate 20 min a day
+        + Meditate 20 min a day

-        * Complete all 12.5 Hughsambros challenges
+        + Complete all 12.5 Hughsambros challenges

-        * Find my passion
+        + Find my passion

-        * Be a better writer
+        + Be a better writer

-        * Be more creative
+        + Be more creative

-        * Travel to South America
+        + Travel to South America

-        * Read more books
+        + Read more books

-        * Take more notes
+        + Take more notes

-        * Discover new artists
+        + Discover new artists

-    * Long-Term
+    + Long-Term

-        * Travel more
+        + Travel more

-        * Have Fun
+        + Have Fun

-* Health
++ Health

-    * Short-Term
+    + Short-Term

-        * Play a lot of hockey
+        + Play a lot of hockey

-        * Go back to the gym
+        + Go back to the gym

-        * Rehabilitate injured leg
+        + Rehabilitate injured leg

-    * Long-Term
+    + Long-Term

-        * No major injuries
+        + No major injuries

-* People I Look up to
++ People I Look up to

-    * Chance the Rapper
+    + Chance the Rapper

-    * PK Subban
+    + PK Subban

-    * Elon Musk
+    + Elon Musk

 I ended up removing the home category, and replaced it with People I look up to, instead.
-I also removed short-term/long-term for a few areas as well, since it didn't make sense to have them there.
+I also removed short-term/long+term for a few areas as well, since it didn't make sense to have them there.
 Now that I listed everything I wanted to put on my vision board, I realize that not all categories are equal, so I won't make sense to separate them equally.
 I have 2 more days to go, so the next step is to find a bunch of pictures that I like that represent everything that I wrote-down.

-- Alex.
+-Alex.